OmertaBeyond/OBv2/README.md

 Omerta Beyond is, simply, an userscript for the MMORPG [Omerta](http://www.barafranca.com).

-This is complete rewrite of our old script OmertaBeyond/OmertaBeyond
+This is complete rewrite of our old script [OmertaBeyond v1](https://github.com/OmertaBeyond/OmertaBeyond)

 ## Compatibility